 There is also the benefit of decreasing your baby’s risk of childhood cancers.
 Mum will also have a lower risk of premenopausal breast cancer and ovarian cancer.
-Other benefits include reduction in the risk of postpartum depression and type II diabetes amongst other diseases for mum.
+Other benefits include a reduction in the risk of postpartum depression and type II diabetes amongst other diseases for mum.

 Child spacing and Child Immune Development:

 This is sometimes considered as a myth.
-However, research has shown that breastfed babies have a better antibody response to vaccine compared to formula-fed babies.
+However, research has shown that breastfed babies have a better antibody response to the vaccine compared to formula-fed babies.
 The baby also gains adequate weight as he/she grows.
 A mother who breastfeeds enjoys delay in ovulation and menstruation, which, serves as natural birth control.
 (98% protection in the first six months after birth).